victorvanacht/GoodweUDPToPvOutput/README.md

 ## Changes in fork by Victor van Acht
 This is a Github fork from the original by Koen van Leeuwen [koen-lee]. <https://github.com/koen-lee/GoodweUDPToPvOutput>

-Modifications in this fork are to read out parameters from both PV-string, and all 3 phases from 3-phase inverters.
+Modifications in this fork are:

+- Read out parameters from both PV-string, and all 3 phases from 3-phase inverters.
+- Logging to file